stackblitz/alien-signals/README.md

 #### Nested Effects

 Effects can be nested inside other effects.
 When the outer effect re-runs, inner effects from the previous run are automatically cleaned up, and new inner effects are created if needed.
-The system ensures proper execution order—outer effects always run before their inner effects:
+The system ensures proper execution order, outer effects always run before their inner effects:

 ```ts
 import { signal, effect } from 'alien-signals';